Burkson/ridestyler.customer.widgets/widgets/quick-select/readme.md

 Example integration with additional settings:
 ```
-var vc = new QuickSelect('container', { titleText: "this is a disclaimer", includeStyles: true, buttonClasses: ['btn', 'red-btn'] }  );
+new QuickSelect('container', { url: 'https://your-url.com', titleText: "this is a disclaimer", includeStyles: true, buttonClasses: ['btn', 'red-btn'] }  );
 ```
 ## Enjoy
 That's it!
 The widget will render in the container specified.